A diamond ring glowing in a bluish color under UV light.

 At the end of the day, fluorescence is a really subjective characteristic that depends on individual taste.

 There’s nothing inherently wrong in buying a diamond with fluorescence and it is also perfectly fine if you don’t like it.
-What matters is that you are making your decision based on facts and not fear-mongering by a jeweler to push you away from buying a fluorescent diamond.
+What matters is that you are making your decision based on facts and not fear-mongering bullshit to push you away from buying a fluorescent diamond.

-There’s a lot of misinformation being peddled on the Internet where there are sources that claim that you can identify a diamond to be real or fake based on fluorescence.
+There’s a lot of misinformation being peddled on the Internet which claims that you can identify whether a diamond is real or fake based on fluorescence.
 For the record, fluorescence should NEVER be solely used as a criterion to determine a diamond’s authenticity.